 In 1990, Our Lady of Mount Carmel School and St. Catharine School joined forces and became St. Catharine Interparochial School and subsequently received Middle States accreditation.
 In 1999, we changed the name to Academy of Our Lady inspired by our devotion to the Blessed Mother.
 We continue to strive for the highest academic standards and in 2013, we were recognized by the U.S. Department of Education as a National Blue Ribbon School of Excellence.

-Presently, we enjoy the quality leadership of Mr. Stephen Roberts and we are confident of our continued success.
+Presently, we enjoy the quality leadership of Principal Ms. Katharine Clemente with the knowledge and experience of Principal Emeritus, Mrs. Carol LaSalle and we are confident of our continued success.
 Like all God’s creations, we are proud to be a work in progress with Gospel values at our core.